mmettler21/political_analysis/README.md

 Looking at the Topic Detection by LDA for both newspapers, the following can be observed:
 <ul>
-  <li>For the New York Times, the most salient words without defining a topic are related to democrat or neutral terms (i.g.
+  <li>For <b>New York Times</b>, the most salient words without defining a topic are related to democrat or neutral terms (i.g.
 Biden, Democrats, Hillary, impeachment,....) </li>
 <li> Whereas for Fox News, the most salient words without defining a topic are related to republican (except for the first one, Biden) or connotated words (border, anti, crime,...)
  </li>
 </ul>